History of ExxonMobil: Exxon Corporation (1973–1999)

-Standard Oil of New York (1911-1999)
+Standard Oil of New York (1911–1998)

-Socony (1911-1931)
+Socony (1911–1931)

 Following the break-up of Standard Oil in 1911, the "Standard Oil Company of New York" (or 'Socony') was founded, along with 33 other successor companies.

 Henry Clay Folger was head of the company until 1923, when he was succeeded by Herbert L. Pratt.
 Beginning February 29, 1928, on NBC, Socony Oil reached radio listeners with a comedy program, Soconyland Sketches, scripted by William Ford Manley and featuring Arthur Allen and Parker Fennelly as rural New Englanders.
 Socony continued to sponsor the show when it moved to CBS in 1934.
 In 1935, it became the Socony Sketchbook, with Christopher Morley and the Johnny Green orchestra.

-Socony-Vacuum (1931-1966)
+Socony-Vacuum (1931–1966)

 In 1931, Socony merged with Vacuum Oil Company to form Socony-Vacuum.
-Vacuum Oil had used "Mobiloil" automobile lubricating oil brand since 1904, and by 1918 it became recognizable enough that the company filed it for registration as a trademark (it was registered in 1920).
+Vacuum Oil had used "Mobiloil" branding for automobile lubricating oil since 1904, and by 1918 it became recognizable enough that the company filed for its registration as a trademark; it was registered in 1920.

 In 1933, Socony-Vacuum and Jersey Standard (which had oil production and refineries in Indonesia) merged their interests in the Far East into a 50–50 joint venture.
 Standard-Vacuum Oil Co., or "Stanvac", operated in 50 countries, including New Zealand, China, and the region of East Africa, before it was dissolved in 1962.
 In 1935, Socony Vacuum Oil opened the huge Mammoth Oil Port on Staten Island which had a capacity of handling 250 million gallons of petroleum products a year and could transship oil from ocean-going tankers and river barges.

 In 1940, Socony-Vacuum's gasoline buying practices led to the major antitrust law case United States v.
 Socony-Vacuum Oil Co.
 The case originated with Socony-Vacuum's practices of organizing a cartel among the "major" oil companies in which they bought oil—known as "hot oil"—from independent producers and stored the surplus in tanks to limit the supply of oil available on the market and keep the price of oil artificially high.
 In its decision, the U.S. Supreme Court ruled that regardless of the purpose of the price fixing or if the prices varied, such conduct was illegal in and of itself: "Under the Sherman Act a combination formed for the purpose and with the effect of raising, depressing, fixing, pegging, or stabilizing the price of a commodity in interstate or foreign commerce is illegal per se..."
 This rule remains in use today for agreements that appear on their face to always or almost always restrict competition and reduce output.

-During American involvement in World War II, April 29, 1942, Socony's unescorted tanker, named Mobiloil, was sunk by a German U-boat (German Type IX submarine U-108 captained by Klaus Schlotz), and all 52 people survived after 86 hours adrift in lifeboats.
-Socony-Mobil ranked 86th among United States corporations in the value of World War II military production contracts.